jacobsiepker/CollegeProjects/AlarmClock/README.txt

-Please pardon the blatent overuse of global variables, I have since learned.
+Please pardon the blatent overuse of global variables in this project, I have since learned.